PrimordialCode/BigBrother/README.md

 An Application Dashboard and Probes that can be injected into you main code to gather some metrics.

-Some gauges and probes are specificaly designed to work with and inspect Actors Frameworks.
+Some gauges and probes are specifically designed to work with and inspect Actors Frameworks.

 # Warning